CemraJC/em-n-en/README.md

 1. Click "Ok"
 1. Profit :smile:

-Now, Eminen will live in your tray – accessible by its icon.
+Now, Em-n-en will live in your tray – accessible by its icon.
 Look forward to better writing!

-If you ever want to remove Eminen, just run it, right-click on the tray icon, click "Reset" and then delete its folder.
+If you ever want to remove Em-n-en, just run it, right-click on the tray icon, click "Reset" and then delete its folder.

 #### List of Ways to Make Some Dashes: